-This feature is available with G Suite Business, Education, Enterprise, and Drive Enterprise editions.
+This feature is available with G Suite Enterprise, Enterprise for Education, G Suite Essentials, Business, Education, and Nonprofits edition.
 Compare editions

 You can use shared drives in Google Drive to store, search, and access files with a team.
 Shared drive files belong to the team instead of an individual.
 Even if members leave, the files stay in place so your team can keep sharing information and work anywhere, from any device.

-Note: If your organization signed up for or upgraded a G Suite or Drive Enterprise account before July 2017, you might need to turn on shared drives for your users.
+Note: If your organization signed up for or upgraded a G Suite or G Suite Essentials account before July 2017, you might need to turn on shared drives for your users.
 For details, see Manage shared drive users and activity.

 About shared drives